phjamr/MiaoUnicode/README.md

 Since the Miao script involves complex rendering (such as vowel marks being raised/lowered according to the tone) the font will only behave correctly in applications which provide Graphite support.
 These include Mozilla Firefox (11+), LibreOffice (3.4+), OpenOffice (3.2+), Xetex (0.997+).
 In most Linux distributions the pango-graphite package can enable Graphite support for applications like Inkscape and gedit as well.
 For more information see http://graphite.sil.org/.

-The Lisu (Fraser) script, also used in southern China and neighbouring areas, is also included in this font as it may be helpful to have a matching design.
+The Lisu (Fraser) script, also used in southern China and neighbouring areas, is included in this font as it may be helpful to have a matching design.
 Lisu is already supported by other fonts, including the [Noto][noto] project.

 [ssp]:http://sourceforge.net/projects/sourcesans.adobe/
 [noto]:https://code.google.com/p/noto/wiki/NotoSansLisu